pixelcutlabs/new-wp-mamp-shell/README.md

 ### Instructions

-1. Download the shell script.
+1. Download the latest version of the shell script ([there's a version number at the top](https://github.com/zackphilipps/new-wp-mamp-shell/blob/master/perfect_setup.sh)).
 Copy it to your home directory.
 Make it executable, i.e. `chmod +x ./perfect_setup.sh`.
 1. Make sure Apache and MySQL are both turned on in MAMP PRO.
 1. Run `./perfect_setup.sh` from your home directory in Terminal.
 1. Answer the prompts until the project starts cloning.